Streaming Desk for Twitch and Gaming

 Before we jump into the final product, I wanted to talk about the issues I went through trying to find a solution for mounting my monitor.

-After getting discouraged and frustrated with my DIY monitor mount, I decided to broaden my search terms and after another hour or so of Googling various phrases that I thought would return what I was looking for, I finally stumbled upon a VESA pipe mount on Amazon.
+I broadened my search terms after getting discouraged and frustrated with my DIY monitor mount.
+After another hour or so of Googling various phrases that I thought would return what I was looking for, I finally stumbled upon a VESA pipe mount on Amazon.

-This thing is built like a tank and easily holds my ultrawide monitor in place, which isn’t as easy as you might think.
+This thing is built like a tank and easily holds my ultrawide monitor, which isn’t as easy as you might think.

 Overall, I’m super stoked about the final product.
-I love working,streaming and gamingfrom my desk.
-It makes playing on my PC just that much more immersive, especially with a sick lighting setup.
+I love working, streaming, and gaming from my desk.
+It makes playing on my PC much more immersive, especially with a sick lighting setup.

 Assembly was a piece of cake thanks to my detailed SketchUp file.